 Downloading transactions can save you a lot of time and energy which you can then put toward the things you really enjoy doing with your business!

+And lastly with Bookkeeping Basics #3, I highly recommend utilizing an accounting software to help keep track of your business finances.
 The last thing you want to spend your time doing is writing out your bookkeeping the old fashioned manual way.

 There really are a lot of computer software programs to choose from.